scmeyer41/equity-portfolio-backtest/README.md

 **Course:** Data Analytics with R
 **Institution:** New Jersey Institute of Technology
 **Team members:** Steven Meyer, Matthew Pennington, and Theo Edgehill
-**My contributions:** My contributions primarily involved data cleaning, visualization, and formatting the final HTML submission.
+**My contributions:** Data cleaning, visualization, and formatting the final HTML submission.

 Historical price data in the original assignment were obtained from Yahoo Finance.
 USD/JPY data were obtained from Myfxbook.
 Review each provider's redistribution terms before committing raw data to a public repository.